mparsley1/eo-docs/README.md

 The Sentinels are a family of satellite missions, developed and launched by ESA, which provide earth observation data for the Copernicus programme.
-Each mission in the constellation is designed to fulfil revisit and coverage requirements, They provide robust datasets for Copernicus services.
+Each mission in the constellation is designed to fulfil revisit and coverage requirements.
-The data can be used for any purpose, including commerical uses.
+They provide global coverage of robust and continous datasets for Copernicus services.
+The data is provided free of charge, enabling downstream (including commerical) services to be developed.

-The missions carry radar and multi-spectral imaging instruments, for land, ocean and atmospheric monitoring.
+The missions carry a range of sensors, including radar and multi-spectral imaging instruments, for land, ocean and atmospheric monitoring.
 The instruments used in the ECHOES project are Sentinel-1 and -2.